mBaratta96/letterboxd_stats/README.md

 options:
   -h, --help            show this help message and exit -s SEARCH, --search SEARCH
+                        Search for a director
+  -S SEARCH_FILM, --search-film SEARCH_FILM
-                        Search for a actor/director -d, --download        Download letterboxd data from your account -w, --wishlist        show wishlist
+                        Search for a film.
+  -d, --download        Download letterboxd data from your account -W, --wishlist        show wishlist
-  -l LIMIT, --limit LIMIT
-                        limit the number of items of your wishlist/diary -r, --random          shuffle wishlist
   -D, --diary           show diary
   -R, --ratings         show ratings
+  -l LIMIT, --limit LIMIT
-  -c CONFIG_FOLDER, --config_folder CONFIG_FOLDER
+                        limit the number of items of your wishlist/diary -a, --ascending       Use ascending order when you sort the entries -c CONFIG_FOLDER, --config_folder CONFIG_FOLDER
                         Specifiy the folder of your config.toml file
 ```
 ## To do
 _Note: this is something I do during my free time.
 Therefore, I can't promise consistent support for this project._